tb9757/Student-Academic-Performance/README.md

 **Hypothesis 3:** Students studying for more than 3 hours per day have significantly higher final exam marks than those who study 3 hours or fewer.

 -   The dataset will be split into two groups based on daily study time.
--   The distributions of final exam marks will be be compared for these two groups to determine if there is a statistically significiant difference.
+-   The distributions of final exam marks will be be compared for these two groups to determine if there is a statistically significant difference.
 -   Both groups data will be checked for normality.
 If they are normally distributed then a t-test will be used, if not then a Mann-Whitney U test is applicable.

-**Hypothesis 4:** A regression model that includes preprocessing steps (such as scaling) will perform better than a model trained on the raw data.
+**Hypothesis 4:** A regression model that includes pre-processing steps (such as scaling) will perform better than a model trained on the raw data.

--   A basic linear regression model will be trained on the raw dataset with no preprocessing.
+-   A basic linear regression model will be trained on the raw dataset with no pre-processing.

 -   A second model will be trained using a full regression pipeline that includes scaling.